 If you want your drums to knock, you’ll want to have a couple of different transient shaper plugins in your arsenal.
 Throughout this post, you’ll see ‘transient designer’ as well as ‘transient shaper’.
 Don’t let this confuse you, they’re the same thing.

 What Are Transient Shapers (Designers)?

 A transient shaper is a dynamic effect that allows you to alter the amplitude and of a sustain (ending) of a sound, and depending on which transient designer you have, you’ll be able to manipulate the middle section of the sound which on some transient designers is called ‘pump’.

-A common issue producers and beatmakers run into after compressing drums is some or all of the punch gets lost.
+A common issue producers and beatmakers run into after compressing drums is losing punch!
 The percussion elements get smashed together, make them gel well but no longer cut through the mix.
-Rather than turning the drums up and potentially putting yourself in a situation where you’re re-leveling the entire mix, increase the attack on a transient shaper to rebuild those transients, thus bring the punch back, allowing the drums to cut through.
+Rather than turning the drums up and potentially putting yourself in a situation where you’re re-leveling the entire mix, increase the attack on a transient shaper to rebuild those transients, thus bringing the punch back, allowing the drums to cut through.

 Basic Transient Shaper Controls

 Attack: Increasing the amplification on the attack adds more presence to the transient making the transients smack harder.

 Decreasing the amplification of the attack gives a softer sound to the transient.
 Perfect example, your plucked synth hits too hard and clashes with your kick.
 You could turn the attack down to tame the transient, softening how it hits which will allow the pluck to sit with the kick better.

 Sustain: The sustain increases the tale of a sound.
 If you have a little bit of Reverb on the end of a snare or kick and you push the sustain up that Reverb will be exaggerated.
 If you decrease the sustain you can kill some if not all of the Reverb depending on how much is present.